Rockville Centre, New York

 Campus life in Rockville Centre is alive and vibrant, anchored by its two new residence halls and a new student center that includes a performing arts theatre.
 With a wide range of activities, including social events, charitable programs, and Division II athletics, there’s always something to do, someone to meet, or somewhere to go.

 Molloy hosts several activities, including a variety of barbecues, an annual Halloween party, a Comedy Night, and much, much more.
 Additionally, Molloy has become a focal point for civic discourse in recent years.
 The school has hosted guest lectures from world leaders looking to assess critical and timely issues.
 Past speakers have included Secretary of State Gen. Colin Powell, New York Times best-selling author Malcolm Gladwell, and Newsweek editor Fareed Zakaria.

 Sports and academics go hand-in-hand at Molloy, where students are known for both their athletic and scholastic success.
 More than 60 percent of athletes record a GPA of 3.25 or higher.
-Molloy competes in the East Coast Conference with a winning tradition in a number of athletic programs.
+Molloy competes in the East Coast Conference, Division II.

 Even as it expands and renovates, Molloy remains committed to its core principles and the power of education to transform lives.
 Through Molloy’s diversity of programs, personal attention from faculty, and commitment to improving both Long Island and the world, students graduate prepared to make a difference.